 American University’s (AU) Discover the World of Communication program, developed by the School of Communication’s Sarah Menke-Fish and taught by various faculty each summer, combines forces with the National Student Leadership Conference to teach students from all over the world about journalism, scriptwriting, photography, broadcasting, gaming, music entertainment and public speaking as well as leadership.

-High-school journalists in the Berkeley Sportswriting class took a tour of the Cal radio station, KALX 90.7 FM, in 2015, with the assistant sports director, David Straub, below center, who talked about his love of hockey and how he grew his research skills to now cover Cal’s football, basketball and baseball games on-air.
+High-school journalists in a recent Berkeley Sportswriting class took a tour of the Cal radio station, KALX 90.7 FM, in 2015, with the assistant sports director, David Straub, below center, who talked about his love of hockey and how he grew his research skills to now cover Cal’s football, basketball and baseball games on-air.

 Newswriting students in the Berkeley program interviewed vendors, shoppers, musicians and entertainers at the Berkeley downtown farmers’ market and met with Kimberly Veklerov, the editor in chief and president of The Daily Californian.

 Whether they participate on the East Coast or West Coast, students learn how important it is to research a story and get the data and the details that indicate you’re a professional.
-They practice notetaking in order to capture accurate quotes.
+They practice note-taking in order to capture accurate quotes.
 And they work together to take pictures for each other’s stories and to collaborate on the writing.
 They learn how to upload their stories to their website, built using the WordPress content-management system, and to tag them for easier discovery by search engines.

 They learn how it important it is to read and to listen, and in doing so, how to get people to open up and have meaningful conversations with them.